-The mission of Student Advocacy and Accountability is to enhance the learning environment of the Southeastern community through education of students' rights and responsibilities.
+Student Advocacy and Accountability enhances the learning environment of the Southeastern community through education of students' rights and responsibilities.
 We strive to enrich learning through educational interventions and trainings that foster student development.

-- Provide an avenue for faculty, staff, and students to report any alleged violations or concerning behaviors of the code of conduct.
+- Provide an avenue for faculty, staff, and students to report any alleged violations of the code of conduct or concerning behaviors.
 To report an incident, visit southeastern.edu/reportit - Assist students in understanding and navigating the Student Conduct process by providing them with resources and information regarding their rights and responsibilities - Create specific sanctions which foster growth and positive behavior change while taking into account each student's experiences and circumstances